kos-lang/kos/doc/proposals.md

 * ?
 Callstack from shallow is missing built-in function

-* ?
-Now that we handle x... - throw error if too many args are provided!

 * Reduce need for passing module objects, e.g. when creating builtin dyn props

 * Allow referencing module objects from the language, add a way to extract list of modules